prebid/prebid.github.io/dev-docs/bidders/appnexus.md

 #### Custom Targeting keys

-Appnexus returns custom keys `buyerMemberId, dealPriority, dealCode` which can be additionally sent to adserver using bidderSettings.
-You can use following snippet to add these key value pairs.
+AppNexus returns custom keys that can be sent to the adserver through bidderSettings: buyerMemberId, dealPriority, and dealCode.
+The following snippet demonstrates how to add these custom keys as key-value pairs.

 ```
 pbjs.bidderSettings = {